SRamdhani/Stocks/README.md

 - More free data features to the model (i.e., economic data, available balance statements).
 So far I am using free yahoo finance data.
 - Validation metrics on model performance.
 - Orchestration for automatic refresh (i.e., airflow).

+### Contact
+If you would like to collaborate or need any help with the code you can reach me at satesh.ramdhani@gmail.com.